KlaasT/asbrucm-electrossh/README.md

 - SSH connection support (via `node-ssh`)
 - Favorites management with optional password/key storage
 - Built as a Windows `.exe`
+- Should be buildable as AppImage for Linux

 ## Warning
 - **Not Security-Checked**: Passwords are stored in plaintext via `electron-store`.
 Use at your own risk, especially on shared machines.